pierreaubert/autoEQ/README.md

 <!-- markdownlint-disable-file MD013 -->

 # AutoEQ : an automatic eq for your speaker or headset

 ## Introduction

 The software can find the best EQ for you based on your measurements.
-There are extensive options to configure the optimiser.
-You can use a graphical version of the optimiser or a command line version.
+There are extensive options to configure the optimiser via the command line.

+**Note:** A graphical desktop application is available in a separate repository: [autoeq-app](https://github.com/pierreaubert/autoeq-app)

 ## Setting up a build developement